-A sheepdog whistle is held against the tongue in the mouth.
+A sheep dog whistle is held against the tongue in the mouth.
 The sound is produced by air flowing through the top and bottom holes and then out from the 'sound chamber' which is the slit between the two flat sides of the whistle.
 Use the whistle tone you want the dog to associate with a specific command and then immediately use the voice command it is already familiar with.
 After a while you will be able to just use the whistle tone alone allowing you to communicate with the dog at greater distances.
+Although this type of herding dog whistle has traditionally been used for Border Collie training, Logan whistles are ideal for any dog breed and for puppy training.

-Begin by teaching the dog your most important command - e.g. a whistle tone which you want the dog to associate with Stop, or with coming back to you.
+Begin by selecting tones for and then teaching your dog important first commands - such as a whistle tone which you want the dog to associate with Stop, or with coming back to you.

-To view our complete range of Logan Sheepdog Whistles and buy our full guide to use thie whistle and creating a set of whistle commands for your own use CLICK HERE.
+To view our range of Logan Sheepdog Whistles and our full guide to creating a set of whistle commands for your own use please CLICK HERE.

 Here are some tips on how to use a sheepdog whistle…